 - CPR Requirement: All students must submit evidence of completion of an American Heart Association Healthcare Provider Basic Life Support course (AHA, BLS-HCP) which does not expire until after graduation.

 - Malpractice Insurance: Malpractice insurance is required for all clinical courses.
 A group policy is provided with the fee assessed with tuition each fall.

 - Health Insurance: Students are responsible for all costs incurred related to health problems, including injuries occurring during clinical practice.
-Students are required to maintain health insurance while in the program and provide verification prior to the start of clinical practice.

 - Criminal Background Check: All students must have a criminal background check performed within 30 days prior to the start of clinical training.
 Depending on the finding of the background check, a student may not be allowed to start clinical training requiring the student to withdraw from the program.

 - Drug Screening: All students must have a drug screen performed within 30 days prior to the start of clinical training.
 Depending on the results of the drug screen a student may not be allowed to start clinical training or continue in the program.

 - Meet/comply with the requirements of clinical affiliates regarding students.

 Depending on the circumstances, students may have the option to apply for readmission to the program at a later date.
 A maximum of two program admissions is allowed.